-This book is great story telling as we follow an inquisitive writer on his quest for great steak.
-He travels the world learning about the history of bovine culture and breeds.
-Here he unearths a small herd of animals in France that are the closest relatives of the ancient ancestors of todays cattle: Aurochs.
+This book is great storytelling as we follow an inquisitive writer on his quest for great steak.
+He travels the world learning about the history of bovine culture and breeds, then he unearths a small herd of animals in France that are the closest relatives of the ancient ancestors of today’s cattle: Aurochs.

 “The herd numbered at least sixty, with a big bull, maybe 1,200 pounds, standing out front.
 By the looks of things, they were all competing in a who-can-grow-the- biggest-horns contest, and the big bull was in the lead, his own set being thicker and curving out wider than any of the others.